The Craft

 This is what was known in Europe as Damascus Steel (as it came from ‘The Orient’).
 Nowadays it’s at the Foundry where all impurities are extracted and other elements are added to make the different grades of modern steels and a monolayer is more than adequate for a top quality blade.

 I make a modern take on damascus steel which is called Pattern Welded steel.
 Typically, I’ll start with 8 or 12 layers set one upon the other forming the ‘billet’.
 The billet is brought to a near white heat in the forge and hammer welded to form a solid block or ‘stock’.
 The stock is now stretched and thinned, cut into short lengths, stacked and welded again.
-This process is repeated until the final stock contains, at least 50-100 layers and occasionally I’ll reach nearly 1,000.
+This process is repeated until the final stock contains, on average 300 layers and occasionally I’ll reach nearly 1,000.
 These blades boast a unique pattern which at times can be very intricate.

 Once forged, shaped and ground, the blade is ready for Quenching (also known as Hardening).
 The steel is brought to a Critical Temperature to then be cooled quickly.
 This alters the molecular structure by hardening it through contraction which allows for an edge.
 I favour the ancient Japanese technique which involves using clay to cover the back or spine of the blade in order to achieve a Differential Hardening.
 This means that the covered area is not as hard as the edge, giving the blade a bit of flexibility.
 This process sometimes leaves a very pleasing shadow along the blade which is called Hamon in Japanese.
 The blade is now ready for the Tempering in an electric oven for 2 hours, process repeated three time.